Thomas-Claude Renart de Fuchsamberg Amblimont: Defense of Martinique (1674)

 The governor of Martinique Antoine André de Sainte-Marthe arrived to take command at dawn, by which time the French had booms across the harbour mouth and enough men to work the batteries.

 Two armed ship were anchored off the fort: the 44-gun royal frigate Jeux under Amblimont and the 22-gun merchantman Saint Eustache.
 At the start of the attempted Invasion of Martinique de Ruyter's force was greeted by heavy gunfire when it entered the harbour in the morning on 20 July.
 1,000 Dutch troops were landed at 9:00 a.m. but found themselves trapped below high cliffs, exposed to fire from the French batteries and from the two armed ships.
 They broke into a rum warehouse and all discipline was lost.

 The commanders of the Dutch land forces tried to take shelter below a cliff, but Amblimont at once landed six guns from the Jeux and opened fire on the new position.
 Dutch morale collapsed when their commander Van Uyttenhowe was badly wounded.
 The Dutch troops escaped by boat around 1:00 a.m., made a second assault at 2:00 p.m., and again were forced to retreat.
 The Dutch had lost 143 dead and 318 wounded against 15 French dead.
 They abandoned the effort, sailed north that night, and eventually returned to Europe in disarray.
-King Louis XIV of France ennobled Sainte-Marthe for his victory against the Dutch.
+King Louis XIV ennobled Sainte-Marthe for his victory against the Dutch.
 The king had a medal struck to commemorate this feat of arms.
 Amblimont was made the first marquis d'Amblimont by letters patent.